 - In Bihar, the Makar Sankranti festival is known as Khichdi.
-On this day, donating urad, rice, gold, woollen clothes, blankets, etc. have their own importance.
+On this day, donating urad, rice, gold, woolen clothes, blankets, etc. have its own importance.

 - In Maharashtra, all married women donate cotton, oil, and salt to other suhagin or married women on their first Sankrant.

 - In Bengal, there is a tradition of donating til after taking bath on Makar Sankrant.
-A huge fair is also organised every year in Gangasagar.
+A huge fair is also organized every year in Gangasagar.

 - Pongal: On the occasion of Makar Sankranti in Tamil Nadu, this festival is celebrated as Pongal for four days.

 - Kite Festival: In Gujarat, the kite festival is organized on the occasion of Makar Sankranti.

 Therefore, in India, the Makar Sankranti festival has its own importance.
 It is celebrated in various States by different names.
 So now you may have come to know the history of Makar Sankranti and how is it celebrated.